haskellfoundation/tech-proposals/proposals/000-error-messages.md

 1. Error messages with error codes, merged into our major tools.
 1. A website where users can look up error codes and learn more about error messages.
+1. A vibrant place where the community participates in crafting excellent error messages. ("Vibrant" is a poor metric, but we could be more quantitative if we like: 50+ different users per year might be such a metric.)
 1. Support within HLS for navigating an interactive error message -- for example, pointing at a type mentioned in an error message and getting its kind.
 1. A blog post on the HF blog about this project and how it has helped improve things.
 We want to take